-- (a) The increase in equipment leases is for new IT equipment and the new bus & white fleet leases. - (b) The decrease in Technology Refresh is related to the timing of equipment that was on purchase orders last year (as carryover funding).
-For FY22 there is less in carryover as more of the equipment was delivered and invoiced during FY21. - (c) Increase is related to the second year of funding for this program until a vendor is identified and the project to upgrade the Student Information System begins to have expenditures. - (d) Replacement bus funding was increased due to increased per bus costs related to new mandates on bus safety systems.
-This will allow the Transportation department to continue purchasing 100 replacement buses per year. - (e) The majority of the Facilities Projects were appropriated in previous fiscal years.
-As the projects continue toward completion future appropriations will continue to decrease. - (f) The majority of the SMART Program projects were appropriated in prior fiscal years.
-As the SMART Program continues toward completion future appropriations will continue to decrease. - (g) FY22 appropriation of additional SMART Reserve funding is from the new Project Management Owner's Representative (PMOR) agreement approved on July 21, 2020 item EE-9.
+- (a) Prior years COPs refinancing lowered FY22 debt service. - (b) The increase in equipment leases is for new IT equipment and the new bus & white fleet leases. - (c) The decrease in Technology Refresh is related to the timing of equipment that was on purchase orders last year (as carryover funding).
+For FY22 there is less in carryover as more of the equipment was delivered and invoiced during FY21. - (d) Increase is related to the second year of funding for this program until a vendor is identified and the project to upgrade the Student Information System begins to have expenditures. - (e) Replacement bus funding was increased due to increase per bus costs related to new mandates on bus safety systems.
+This will allow the Transportation department to continue purchasing 100 replacement buses per year. - (f) At the July 27, 2021 Special Meeting on the Tentative DEFP, the Board identified critical projects and recommended funding.
+The projects include Rickards Middle building 1 replacement, Markham Elementary building 1 replacement, a new cafeteria building for Stranahan High, a new Blanche Ely bus loop and canopy and funding for a long range facilities plan.